-Conwy Castle, a magnificent medieval fortress still towers over town after 700 years.
-Thanks to restored spiral staircases in its great towers you can walk a complete circuit around the battlements of Conwy Castle.
+Conwy Castle in North Wales is a magnificent medieval fortress still towering over town after 700 years.
+Thanks to restored spiral staircases in its great towers you can walk a complete circuit around the battlements of Conwy Castle in North Wales.
 This is one of the most magnificent medieval fortresses in Europe.

 In the distance rise the craggy mountains of Snowdonia and spread out below you are the harbour and narrow streets of Conwy – still protected by an unbroken 1,400-yard (1.3km) ring of town walls.
 It’s enough to take the breath away.
 Especially when you consider that King Edward I and his architect Master James of St George built both castle and walls in a barely believable four years between 1283 and 1287.
 Conwy castle takes its place alongside Edward’s other great castles at Beaumaris, Harlech and Caernarfon as a World Heritage Site.
 This famous fortress is exceptionally well preserved.
 It contains the most intact set of medieval royal apartments in Wales.
 The high curtain wall and eight lofty towers rise almost as impressively as when they were built more than 700 years ago.
 So don’t be afraid to climb those staircases, if you can, for the full Conwy experience.
 There isn’t a better place in Britain to stand on the battlements and dream.